intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/phixtral/README.md

 # Phixtral
 In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on phi models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [mlabonne/phixtral-4x2_8](https://huggingface.co/mlabonne/phixtral-4x2_8) as a reference phi model.
+For illustration purposes, we utilize the [mlabonne/phixtral-4x2_8](https://huggingface.co/mlabonne/phixtral-4x2_8) as a reference phixtral model.

 ## 0. Requirements
 To run these examples with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.

 ## Example: Predict Tokens using `generate()` API
-In the example [generate.py](./generate.py), we show a basic use case for a phi model to predict the next N tokens using `generate()` API, with BigDL-LLM INT4 optimizations on Intel GPUs.
+In the example [generate.py](./generate.py), we show a basic use case for a phixtral model to predict the next N tokens using `generate()` API, with BigDL-LLM INT4 optimizations on Intel GPUs.
 ### 1. Install
 We suggest using conda to manage environment:
 ```bash